Sales Funnels And Landing Pages

 Traditional landing page theory assumes a simple world and landing page: one product, one audience, one conversion path.
 Business, economic development and tourism are far more complex.
 Cities must attract investment, developers, entrepreneurs, visitors, grants, event planners, and talent — all with different motivations and entry points.

-City reality: People do not enter your website through your “main funnel.”
+City reality: People do not enter websites through your “sales funnel or landing page.”
 They enter through the page that answers their question fastest.

-This means every page — from incentives to attractions to workforce hiring — must be built as standalone sales funnels that guide the visitor toward the next step.
+This means every page — from incentives to attractions to workforce hiring — must be artfully created as standalone sales funnels that guide the visitor forward on their journey.

 Business and Economic development websites serve multiple high-value audiences: